TDEE & Macro Calculator

 Where TDEE anchors the plan.

-Cutting, bulking, fueling training, coaching handoffs — all start from the same number.
+Cutting, bulking, fueling training, and coaching handoffs all start from the same number.

 Start a cutting phase

-TDEE minus ~20% is the sustainable deficit for most people.
-Hold for 2–4 weeks, reassess, repeat.
+TDEE minus roughly 20% is the sustainable deficit for most people.
+Hold for 2 to 4 weeks, reassess, repeat.

 TDEE 2,500 → cut at 2,000Plan a muscle-building bulk

-TDEE + 200–400 kcal lets you grow without piling on fat.
+TDEE plus 200 to 400 kcal lets you grow without piling on fat.
 Add a few times a year for steady, recoverable progress.

 TDEE 2,400 → lean bulk 2,700Fuel an endurance block